The guide for installing Nemesida WAF components. It is recommended to install the components in the appropriate order in the manual.

 • Activate the parameters for detecting DDoS attacks:

-• Activate the parameters for detecting attacks by brute force/flood:
+• Activate the parameters for detecting brute-force/flood attacks: